Uttaradi Math: Spread of Dvaita

 Padmanabha Tirtha and his descendants are responsible for the spread of Dvaita Vedanta outside Tulu Nadu region.
 Sharma says Narahari Tirtha is considered to be the forerunner of the Vaishnava devotional movement of the Dasakuta of Haridasa movement in Kannada.
 The doctrine of Tattvavada was further carried on and was spread all over the country by Jayatirtha and his descendants.

 In the first quarter of the 17th century, Vidyadhisha Tirtha (16th pontiff of Uttaradi Matha) was able to gain some converts to the Madhva fold, in Bihar, from among the Brahmins of Gaya, who still profess allegiance to Madhva school.
-Sri Satyanatha Tirtha during his time as the peetadhipathi of Uttarādi mutt visited Gaya and strengthened the hold of the mutt among Gayapalas, who had been converted to Madhvism by his predecessor Vidyadhisha Tirtha.
+Satyanatha Tirtha during his time as the peetadhipathi of Uttarādi matha visited Gaya and strengthened the hold of the matha among Gayapalas, who had been converted to Madhvism by his predecessor Vidyadhisha Tirtha.

-Idols worshipped
+Deities worshipped

-The Moola Rama and Moola Sita idols worshipped in Uttaradi Matha are "Chaturyuga Murthy's" (the idols has been in worship since Four Yugas).
-Madhvacharya secured these from Gajapati kings and passed them on to his disciple Padmanabha Tirtha.
-Along with these the idol of Digvijaya Rama, which Madhvacharya got sculpted for himself, Vamsha Rama idol obtained by Madhava Tirtha and Prasanna Vittala idol obtained by Akshobya Tirtha are also worshipped in the matha.
+Moola Rama is the supreme deity worshipped at Utttaradi Matha.
+Moola Rama and Moola Sita deities worshipped in Uttaradi Matha are "Chaturyuga Murthy's" (these deities has been in worship since Four Yugas).
+These two deities were brought by Sri Narahari Tirtha as per the orders of Sri Madhvacharya from Gajapati kings.
+Madhvacharya passed them on to his disciple Padmanabha Tirtha.
+Along with the Moola Rama and Moola Sita deities, the deity of Digvijaya Rama, which Madhvacharya got sculpted for himself, Vamsha Rama deity obtained by Madhava Tirtha and Prasanna Vittala deity obtained by Akshobya Tirtha are also worshipped in the matha.

 Madhvacharya was presented with 8 Vyasamushtis by Vedavyasa during his return from Badrikashrama.
-5 Vyasamushtis out of the 8 Vyasamushtis are in Uttaradi Matha.
-Quoting about these Vyasamushtis, German Indologist Helmuth von Glasenapp says, "One is at Udupi, One is at Subrahmanyam Mutt, One at Madyatala (Sode Mutt) and the remaining five in the Acharya's Mutt (Uttaradi Mutt)".
-Purandara Dasa glorified the Moola Rama and Moola Sita idols, the 5 Vyasamushtis and other 28 idols worshipped in Uttaradi Matha in one of his songs "Madhvarayara Devatarcaneya Prasiddha Raghunatharu Poojisuva Sobagu".
-Sanskrit Scholar V. R. Panchamukhi says, "Sri Sri Satyatmatirtha always worships the auspicious Mula Rama, the Lord of Goddess Lakshmi, always accompanied by Goddess Sīta".
+Quoting about these Vyasamushtis, German Indologist Helmuth von Glasenapp says, five Vyasamushtis out of the eight Vyasamushtis are in Uttaradi Matha.
+Purandara Dasa glorified 28 main deities worshipped at Uttaradi Matha along with Moola Rama and Moola Sita deities, the 5 Vyasamushtis (4 Vyasamushtis, 1 Kurma Saligrama) in one of his songs — "Madhvarayara Devatarcaneya Prasiddha Raghunatharu Poojisuva Sobagu".
+Vijaya Dasa composed "Moola Rama Banda Suladi" on Moola Rama at Uttaradi Matha.
+In this song, he also describes both Moola Sita Rama once in the middle of the song.
+Prasanna Venkata Dasa wrote "Moola Rama Mahima Suladi" describing Moola Rama at Uttaradi Matha.
+Sanskrit Scholar V. R. Panchamukhi says, "Sri Sri Satyatmatirtha always worships the auspicious Moola Rama, the Lord of Goddess Lakshmi, always accompanied by Goddess Sīta".
+Satyasandha Tirtha, the 26th peetadhipathi of Uttaradi Math wrote "Ashtavimshati Murti Stuti" in praise of 28 divine deities worshipped at Uttaradi Matha along with Moola Rama and Moola Sita deities.